pepperkit/retry/README.md

 # retry

-This is simple retry library
+This is a simple and lightweight retry library for Java.

 ## Code Examples